Students visit local sewer plant for ‘real world’ engineering experience

 “These two-dimensional drawings are heavily emphasized in the classroom,” said Caputo.
 “I’m glad our students were able to grasp the connection between paper representation and the physical objects.”

-The tour continued as students got to see where the chemical analysis of the water is completed, and then moved on to the plant where the group followed the treatment process from beginning to end.
+The tour continued as students got to see where the chemical analysis of the water is completed and then on to the plant where the group followed the treatment process from beginning to end.

-In addition to getting to see how the water treatment plant worked, Foust, a first-year engineering student studying agricultural engineering, said he is fortunate to be an undergraduate research assistant working with Caputo.
+In addition to getting to see how the Water Treatment Plant works, Foust, who is a first-year engineering student studying agricultural engineering, is fortunate to be an undergraduate research assistant working with Caputo.

 “It is quite a unique opportunity for a freshman undergraduate student to be a part of a research project and to be compensated,” said Caputo.
 “The goal is to offer our students opportunities at Shenango that students could receive at University Park.
 Currently, our group is building a metallic powder bed 3D printer and collaborating with a university in New York on another project that involves 3D printing technology.”